gerardlemetayerc/terraform-provider-device42/readme.md

 # Terraform provider - Device42

 This provider has the purpose to manage Device42 CMDB application.

+It currently provide support for following ressources :
+- Business Application
+- Business Application Element
+- IP
+- VLAN
+- Subnet
+- Device

 ## Usage exemples

 Usage examples can be found [here](/exemples/)

 ## How to compile sources from your own side.